tallen-hashicorp/vault-azure-ad-k8s-example/README.md

 ---

-## 2. Plugin Workload Identity Federation (WIF)
+# 2. Plugin Workload Identity Federation (WIF)

 In this section, we will integrate Workload Identity Federation (WIF) to enable secure, token-based authentication between HashiCorp Vault and Azure AD.
 WIF allows workloads running in Kubernetes or other environments to authenticate with Azure AD without needing long-lived credentials.
 By using short-lived tokens, this approach enhances security and scalability when accessing Azure resources.
+We will configure the necessary Vault plugins and demonstrate how Terraform can manage WIF setup, ensuring that your platform and tenant teams can securely access Azure resources without manual credential handling.

 ### Pros
 - Short-lived credentials, enhancing security.